-- Does the Policy clearly indicate who, within the church or charity, will be responsible for implementing, monitoring and reviewing the Policy on an on-going basis? - The Policy should be reviewed and updated on a regular basis, at least every 2-3 years to help ensure consistency with legal developments and changes in the church or charity's operations
+- the organization, will be responsible for Policy on an on-going basis? - help ensure consistency with legal developments and changes in the

-- Does the Policy indicate that the Policy must be followed in all activities and programs of the church or charity where children are present? - i.e. Church programs, such as small group and/or house church meetings that occur outside of the church premises but are organized by the church
+Does the Policy indicate that the Policy must be followed in all activities and programs of the organization where children are present?